How to use the Paris Metro subway

 Multi-Day Paris Metro Tickets

-The Carte Paris Visite consists of a plasticized ticket coupon (similar to a Ticket Mobilis) and a black paper folding card.
-The card requires the printed name of the bearer and the ticket coupon requires the card number and date of use to be written on in pen, as to avoid ticket sharing between passengers.
+The Carte Paris Visite is a multi-use paper ticket coupon (similar to a Ticket Mobilis or Ticket t+).
+Formerly (prior to 2014) the Paris Visite also came with a black folding card which required the printed name of the bearer and the ticket coupon requires the card number and date of use to be written on in pen, as to avoid ticket sharing between passengers.
+This is no longer in practice as of mid-2014.
+You will only receive the white paper Paris Visite ticket itself.

 Paris Metro Week Tickets/Passes